Day-Cohort-77/Bug-Ranch-michaelphhelps/README.md

 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.

-   > the value of 'drovers' is an iterable object earlier declared to return the value from the function hireDrovers with the parameter of (cattleToDrive), and 'drover' is the variable that receives a value from the 'drovers' object through each iteration.
+   > the value of 'drovers' is an array earlier declared to return the value from the function hireDrovers with the parameter of (cattleToDrive), and 'drover' is the variable that receives a value from the 'drovers' object through each iteration.

 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.